“Enter when you will, take what you need, leave something of yourself when you go”

 Pork pies, fruit pies, crispy, tasty biscuits, all making a hopeful sick,

-If Mary Berry, or Mr. Hollywood miss a judge’s favorite trick.
+what if Mary Berry, or Mr. Hollywood miss a baker’s favorite trick.

 Paula has the job of keeping Ted fed.